 Patience is defined as the capacity to tolerate delay, trouble, or suffering without getting angry or upset.
 This is not easy to achieve in this fast paced world.
 As stress levels rise impatience also increases.
 How can one begin to counteract this effect?
 This is where self care is very important.
-If one is worn down, nerves are frazzled, and one can easily be triggered.
+When one is worn down, and nerves are frazzled one can be easily triggered.
 Begin with the basics.
 Are you receiving adequate sleep?
 Is your diet balanced?
 What are your coping skills for stress?
 Are you spending three or more days a week exercising?
 Do you pray daily?
 Are you spending time in God’s Word?
 When one begins to relax, mental clarity improves, and better decisions can be made.

 Kindness is the quality of being friendly, generous, and considerate.
 Here are some simple ways to extend kindness throughout the day: hold the door open for someone, smile, give a compliment, put up the grocery cart, give a hug, wave to a neighbor, give the gift of listening, or thank someone for their service.
 Being kind also applies to oneself.
 Often people are most critical of themselves.
 The kinder one is to him or herself the easier it is to extend kindness to others.

 To boast means to talk with excessive pride about one’s achievements, possessions, or abilities.
 Boasting could be considered the cousin of jealousy.
-Jealousy is something felt based on comparison, while boasting is a behavior, perhaps attempting to compensate for an inadequate sense of self.
+Jealousy is something felt based on comparison, while boasting is a behavior.
+Boasting may be an attempt to compensate for an inadequate sense of self.

 Arrogance is having an exaggerated sense of one’s own importance or abilities.
 Philippians 2:3 says, “Do nothing from selfishness or conceit, but in humility count others better than yourselves.”
 Arrogance results when one thinks of themselves as better than another in importance or abilities.
-While everyone has unique strengths and weaknesses no one has more worth and value than another.
-Each person is uniquely created by God in His image and likeness; therefore, worth and value is innate.
+While everyone has unique strengths and weaknesses, no one has more worth and value than another.
+Each person is uniquely created by God in His image and likeness; therefore, worth and value is innate (Genesis 1:27).

 Rude is defined as ill-mannered.
 A lot can be learned from the poem, All I Really Need To Know I Learned In Kindergarten by Robert Fulghum.

 Love does not insist on its own way.
 The art of negotiation begins with effective communication skills.
 Simply put many people do not know how to listen.
-The mind has been trained to be overstimulated so quieting it for a moment to actually listen to what someone is saying is not easy.
+There are many distractions, so quieting the mind for a moment to actually hear what someone is saying is not easy.
 Being aware of barriers to listening can be helpful.
 Some barriers include: thinking of a response versus focusing on what is being said, mental or physical distractions, biases and apathy.
 People want to be heard and understood before negotiation can begin.